Principal Galaxies Catalogue

-The Catalogue of Principal Galaxies (PGC) is an astronomical catalog published in 1989 that lists B1950 and J2000 equatorial coordinates and cross-identifications for 73,197 galaxies.
+The Principal Galaxies Catalogue (PGC) is an astronomical catalog published in 1989 that lists B1950 and J2000 equatorial coordinates and cross-identifications for 73,197 galaxies.
 It is based on the Lyon-Meudon Extragalactic Database (LEDA), which was originally started in 1983.
 40,932 coordinates (56%) have standard deviations smaller than 10 arcsecond.
 A total of 131,601 names from the 38 most common sources are listed.
 Available mean data for each object are given: